gravity-ui/uikit/src/components/Select/README.md

 <!--/GITHUB_BLOCK-->

-### Render custom filter section
+### Rendering custom filter section

-To render custom filter section use the `renderFilter` property and set `filterable` property to `true`.
+To render a custom filter section, use the `renderFilter` property and set the `filterable` property to `true`.
-Notice: you should forward all arguments to your node in order to have properly working filter as in the case of using default.
+Note: You need to forward all arguments to your node in order to enable a properly working filter, just as when using the default configuration.

 <!--LANDING_BLOCK